 Koelbel - 441

 In addition to his research, Rock also is passionate about teaching and enjoys sharing his expertise with Leeds School students.
-He has taught financial accounting at all levels, and recently taught a large introductory class—Accounting and Financial Analysis.
+He has taught financial accounting at all levels (lower-division undergraduate courses, upper division undergraduate courses, masters, and PhD courses).
 “To be effective in business it is necessary that students at all levels have some fluency in the ‘language of business’.
 Gaining that understanding is not always easy and I tell students the first day of class that they will be challenged because I view being challenged as equated to being respected.”

 - PhD Business Administration, Pennsylvania State University